 Yesterday, I left the house without a slight clue of where I was going.
 After working from home for three months, the urge to go somewhere is understandable.
-I found myself in Kibagabaga and minutes later, I was in Kagugu.
-Then, I took a right turn somewhere and headed to Batsinda and Gasanze.
+I found myself in Kibagabaga, and minutes later, I was in Kagugu.
+From there, I took a right turn and headed to Batsinda and Gasanze.
 I didn’t stop there.
 I kept going and ended up along the Kigali - Gatuna road.

 When I was taking pictures, little boys from the local community gathered around me.
 I told them to stay far away unless they wanted to contract COVID- 19.
 They backed off immediately.
 From the distance, I asked one of them to explain to me how is it possible to milk dollars from the gorillas.
 His answer was long and incoherent but he had an idea of how it works.

 There is a river on the other side of the road.
 Its banks are embellished with stripes of bamboo trees planted in a bid to fight soil erosion.
 I asked the boy who answered my first question to tell me why the river was sandwiched by bamboo trees.
 This time, his answer was on point.
 However, his friends differed with him.
 According to them, the trees were just there — simple.
 They just happened to be there.
 "Trees grow whenever trees want to grow."
 They told me.
 I was bringing complications to their simple lives.
 There is nothing abnormal about trees flourishing near the river.
 My question didn’t make sense to them.
 It was a stupid question anyway.